 A safe way to express your feelings and anger about bullying is to write a message to the person who’s been bothering you.
 This is a proven technique that will help get things off your chest without complicating the situation.
 The trick, of course, is never to send it.
 So take a few minutes to write a message - and then see how many tiny little pieces you can rip it up into.
 Satisfying!

-Check out practical tips from other young people and experts.
+Check out practical tips, and hear from other young people.

-You can read, listen, watch content and save your favourite ones to your personal to do list.
+Read, listen or watch content.
+Sign up to save your favourite ones to your personal to do list.

 Take steps to feel better